Financial planning tools and services to put you on the path to the future you want

 The basic formula for an early retirement is to build up 25 times your annual expenses and then plan on drawing down no more than 4 percent of that value, every year.
 If you can afford to live on that, you should be good.

 However, there are so many variables that can throw a wrench into or even improve that formula.

-To get a more nuanced (and reliable) answer about retiring early, try different scenarios with the NewRetirement Planner.
+To get a more nuanced (and reliable) answer about retiring early, it is best to build your own financial plan for the future.
+The NewRetirement Planner is a comprehensive system that puts the power of planning into your own hands.
 Input as much detail as possible and keep playing with your information until you come up with a plan that really works for you.